Nonstick pans have become extremely popular in recent years. GreenPan and Scanpan, in particular, have taken the kitchen by storm.

 Completely non-stick and tougher than steel, this patented coating from Scanpan is made from durable materials like ceramic and titanium.
 This means that you can expect these pans to be incredibly resistant to scratches.

 Moreover, it should have no trouble standing up to high temperatures.
-According to Scanpan, their pans can be subjected to heats of up to 932 degrees Fahrenheit without compromising their nonstick capabilities.
+According to Scanpan, their pans can be subjected to heat of up to 932 degrees Fahrenheit without compromising their nonstick capabilities.

 Listed below are the different Scanpan nonstick products available on the market: